 keepAlive.
 The optional fields include username, password, and a set of MQTT Last Will Testament values:

 lastWillQos.
 Check out our MQTT connection guide to refresh your knowledge about this.
-And here is what the CONNECT message may look like:
+In addition, feel free to read our MQTT packet tutorial to learn about its types, format, size, etc. And here is what the CONNECT message may look like:

 clientID "sensor-2" cleanSession true keepAlive 120